kohlivarun5/pdftk_form_filler/README.md

 ## Un-password a file
 - You can use [SmallPdf](https://smallpdf.com/unlock-pdf) to unlock the pdf as a one time thing

+## Get PDFTK
+- You can get PDFTK from their website, or if you have MAC issues, check [this](http://stackoverflow.com/questions/32505951/pdftk-server-on-os-x-10-11)

 ## Get fdf of PDF
 - To correctly get form data, run: